10 Steps to Teach Your Children Entrepreneurship

 Teaching kids about marketing is a great way to prepare them to attract customers to their future business.
 As you know, without customers, even the greatest business will fail.
 This is a very beneficial skill to learn while young.
 How to teach: Motivate your children to start observing marketing materials like billboards, promotional banners in front of businesses, printed advertisements in magazines, and television/radio commercials.
-Ask them what catches their attention about the message and also quiz them on how to identify things like: the headline, subheadline, and “call to action.”
+Ask them what catches their attention about the message and also quiz them on how to identify things like the headline, subheadline, and “call to action.”
 Encourage them to create their own marketing materials for their business ideas.

 5. Schools are wrong about FAILURE

-In school we were all taught that failure is bad.
+In school, we were all taught that failure is bad.
 In the entrepreneurial arena, failure can be a great thing if a positive lesson is learned.
 Napoleon Hill, author of Think And Grow Rich, states that, “Every failure carries with it a seed of equal or greater benefit.”
 Allowing your children to fail will force them to create new ways to accomplish their goals and learn from their mistakes.
 This will lead to confident children who know how to persevere when times are tough.
 How to teach: This lesson is simple.
 When your children fail, don’t punish, but instead discuss what factors lead to the failure and brainstorm ways to prevent it from happening again in the future.
-Always seek to find the “learning lesson” in each adversity and encourage your children to NEVER give up. l
+Always seek to find the “learning lesson” in each adversity and encourage your children to NEVER give up.

 6. Effective communication improves all relationships

 Most children today are terrible at face-to-face and telephone communication because of the popularity of social media and text messaging.
 Successful businesses require that people actually speak to one another.
 Teaching your children to communicate effectively will provide them with the winning edge in business and in their personal relationships.
 How to teach: First, lead by example.
 Teach your children to be polite and respectful.
 Most importantly, practice maintaining eye contact when speaking in person.
 When using the telephone, teach your children to speak slowly and clearly.
-A bonus activity would be to practice communicating to your children with e-mails.
+A bonus activity would be to practice communicating with your children with e-mails.
 Do not allow them to abbreviate words and phrases, but instead, write grammatically correct sentences that flow together and convey a complete message.

 7. Independence creates confidence

 Wouldn’t you love to have independent and successful children?
 Of course!
 The entrepreneurial mindset causes kids to depend on themselves for their own success, which leads to well-rounded adults and future leaders.
-How to teach: The next time your children ask for money to buy their favorite toy, this is your opportunity to ask them to brainstorm ways to create the money through entrepreneurship.
+How to teach: The next time your children ask for money to buy their favourite toy, this is your opportunity to ask them to brainstorm ways to create the money through entrepreneurship.
 This will inspire creative thinking and it will cause the entrepreneurial juices to flow.

 8. Get the advantage by becoming a leader now

 Children are taught in school to go with the flow and follow the rules.
 They are programmed to learn and memorize facts instead of becoming independent thinkers.
-Entrepreneurship forces children to think “outside of the box,” create unique solutions, and lead others.
+Entrepreneurship forces children to think “outside of the box,” create unique solutions and lead others.
 This will make your children leaders at an early age, and it will result in more income, opportunities, and self-confidence, in their lives.
-How to teach: Give your children the opportunity to lead their friends in fun activities such as: Outdoor sports, book clubs, music practice, and small business projects.
+How to teach: Give your children the opportunity to lead their friends in fun activities such as Outdoor sports, book clubs, music practice, and small business projects.
 You can also encourage them to propose toasts and small speeches at family dinners and birthday parties to give them experience in public speaking!

 9. Selling is involved in every part of life

 This one ability will last a lifetime because it is applied to all types of businesses and careers.
-From selling products and services to customers, to raising capital from investors, this skill is vital to the success of any business.
+From selling products and services to customers to raising capital from investors, this skill is vital to the success of any business.
 How to teach: Encourage your children to start with small projects like selling their old toys, starting a lemonade stand, or selling handmade goods.
 Let them price their products, sell to customers, and facilitate the transactions when sales are made.

 10. The art of giving back creates happiness